Megalonyx: Taxonomy

+His presentation to the American Philosophical Society in 1797 is often credited as the beginning of vertebrate paleontology in North America.
+In 1799, Caspar Wistar correctly identified the remains as those of a giant ground sloth.
+In 1822, Desmarest named the species Megatherium jeffersonii in honor of the former statesman and scientist, although he classified it in the genus Megatherium instead.
+Richard Harlan in 1825 revived the genus Megalonyx with the type species M. jeffersonii, and provided additional taxonomic description.
+Scientific papers variously give the authority for the genus as Jefferson 1799 (after Jefferson's original naming of the genus), or Harlan 1825.
+Most authors gave Jefferson as the authority on the genus until a 1942 paper by George Gaylord Simpson, who suggested that the attribution of the authority to Jefferson "is certainly erroneous,", and suggested that Harlan "may have been the first to use the name in a valid Linnaean form".
+A 2024 review paper by Loren E. Babcock found that Simpson's views were mistaken, and clarified that Jefferson was the valid author of the genus, as the description was done in accordance with the rules of taxonomic nomenclature at the time, despite him not assigning a species to it.

 Recent research confirms that the sloth bones were discovered in Haynes Cave in Monroe County, West Virginia.
 For many decades in the twentieth century, the reported origin of Jefferson's "Certain Bones" was Organ Cave in what is now Greenbrier County, West Virginia.
 This story was popularized in the 1920s by a local man, Andrew Price of Marlinton.
 The story came under scrutiny when in 1993 two fragments of a Megalonyx scapula were found in Haynes Cave in neighboring Monroe County.
 Smithsonian paleontologist Frederick Grady presented evidence in 1995 confirming Haynes Cave as the original source of Jefferson's fossil.

 Jefferson reported that the bones had been found by saltpeter workers.
 He gave the cave owner's name as Frederic Crower.
 Correspondence between Jefferson and Colonel Stuart, who sent him the bones, indicates that the cave was located about five miles from Stuart's home and that it contained saltpeter vats.
 An investigation of property ownership records revealed "Frederic Crower" to be an apparent misspelling of the name Frederic Gromer.

 Organ Cave was never owned by Gromer, but Haynes Cave was.
 Two letters written by Tristram Patton, the subsequent owner of Haynes Cave, indicate that this cave was located in Monroe County near Second Creek.
 Monroe County had originally been part of Greenbrier County; it became a separate county shortly after the discovery of the bones.
 In his own letters Patton described the cave and indicated that more fossil bones remained inside.